driver8soft/driver8.io/content/en/docs/3-Examples/postgreSQL.md

 In this simple example, we will access a PostgreSQL database from a COBOL program.

-> Your programs can be precompiled (EXEC SQL) to access various SQL databases.
+> Your programs can be precompiled (EXEC SQL) to access various SQL databases
+>
+> - Oracle Pro*Cobol
+> - IBM DB2 Cobol precompiler
+> - OpenESQL (PostgreSQL)

 To run this program, you need to install PostgreSQL and create the sample database (dvdrental).
-Instructions on how to do this can be found [here] (https://www.postgresql.org/download/).
+Instructions on how to do this can be found [here](https://www.postgresql.org/download/).

 {{< readfile file="/static/img/include/pgcobol.cbl" code="true" lang="cobol" >}}